Drug Withdrawal in Newborns (Neonatal Abstinence Syndrome)

 This can be stressful for you and your baby.
 But most babies recover after the body has rid itself of the drug.
 How long this takes depends on the drug and how much is in your baby's body.

-What can you do if you're pregnant and have used drugs?
+What can you do if you used drugs during pregnancy?

 Your doctor may be able to spot severe drug effects in your baby at birth.
 But less severe effects, such as behavior or learning problems, may not be noticed until your child is in school.
 So your doctor will check for problems to see if your baby is growing and developing as expected.
 Finding problems early gives your baby the best chance to reach his or her potential.
 And treating the problem early may help prevent mental and behavioral health problems as well as problems in school.

-If you have problems with drug use, talk with your doctor, counselor, or other support person.
-Doing this can help you see and address how drugs may affect many parts of your life, including your pregnancy.
+If you have a drug use problem, talk with your doctor, counselor, or other support person.
+Drugs may affect many parts of your life, including your pregnancy.
+But getting support can help you address these issues.

 How is drug withdrawal in newborns treated?